 Outpatients – With clinics in Keith and Bordertown and satellite services in Tintinara, Kingston and Padthaway, Good Country Physiotherapy provides an outpatient service for the wide range of conditions mentioned above

-Inpatients – Physiotherapists visit the Keith & District Hospital and the Bordertown Memorial Hospital to treat patients with a range of complaints, including musculoskeletal or cardiothoracic conditions.
+Inpatients – Physiotherapists visit the Bordertown Memorial Hospital to treat patients with a range of complaints, including musculoskeletal or cardiothoracic conditions.

 Paediatrics – Physiotherapists provide an assessment and treatment service for paediatric clients in both Keith and Bordertown.
 Links to the Child Development Unit (CDU) in Naracoorte and Country Health SA paediatric services to ensure your child is treated using a team-based approach.